awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    1. Create your cluster with the command that follows\.
 Before running the command, make the following replacements:
       + Replace `region-code` with the AWS Region that you want to create your cluster in\.
       + Replace `my-cluster` with a name for your cluster\.
-The name can contain only alphanumeric characters \(case\-sensitive\), hyphens, and underscores\.
-It must start with an alphanumeric character and can't be longer than 100 characters\.
+The name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
+It must start with an alphabetic character and can't be longer than 100 characters\.
 The name must be unique within the AWS Region and AWS account that you're creating the cluster in\.
       + Replace `1.30` with any [Amazon EKS supported version](kubernetes-versions.md)\.
       + Replace `111122223333` with your account ID and `myAmazonEKSClusterRole` with the name of your cluster IAM role\.
       + Replace the values for `subnetIds` with your own\.
 You can also add additional IDs\.
 You must specify at least two subnet IDs\.